kartta-labs/Project/README.md

 1. Create a new GCP project, or decide on an existing one to use.

-2. Clone a fresh copy of this 'project' repo.
+2. Clone a fresh copy of this 'Project' repo.
 This should be a new copy -- not one that you have previously used with docker for local development.

 3. Generate a secrets file by running